May is Mental Health Month

 Mental Illness Feels Like (2016), a theme that was primarily driven by a social media campaign, seeking to promote awareness and understanding while eliminating stigmas surrounding mental health.
 Individuals were encouraged to share what living with a mental illness feels like, by posting on social media and using the hashtag #mentalillnessfeelslike.
 Today, there are 10.3k posts on Instagram using this hashtag, and far more on Facebook and Twitter.

 Risky Business (2017), which sought to educate the general public about short-term behaviors and long-term habits that can be harmful to one’s mental health.
-Prescription drug misuse, unsafe sexual activities, marijuana use, gambling, excessive spending, social media addiction, binge drinking, and other risky behaviors can increase the likelihood of developing a mental illness, making one worse, or could signify physical and mental health problems themselves.
+Prescription drug misuse, unsafe sexual activities, marijuana (THC) use, gambling, excessive spending, social media addiction, binge drinking, and other risky behaviors can increase the likelihood of developing a mental illness, making one worse, or could signify physical and mental health problems themselves.

 Fitness #4Mind4Body (2018)